Cybersecurity Training: Everything You Need to Know

 Organizations can protect users against advanced persistent malware through malware detection and by identifying systems using SSL and TLS.
 If the keys and certificates are already compromised, organizations need to revoke the certificates and validate new keys.

-Hackers have also found a way to downgrade SSL protected websites from https to http so they can access information sent over the internet.
+Hackers have also found a way to downgrade SSL protected websites from https to https so they can access information sent over the internet.
 These hackers act as a link between users and the websites they send information to, referred to as the Man in the Middle (MITM).

 MITM attacks are possible when a hacker impersonates a trusted website from where they listen in on secure conversations.
 Once a hacker accesses SSL/TLS keys and certificates, they can exploit unprotected or lightly protected access.